If the SLS AMG could wear a T-shirt it would suitably state “I’m the car your mother warned you about”

 Using a tubular space frame as a supporting structure made the W 194 light.
 A space frame allows reducing the amount of metal without sacrificing strength.
 To look at, it is a filigree latticework of a large number of triangles and to the eye it is more holes than metal but it’s this precise geometric arrangement of metal that absorbs tensile and compression forces.
 The W 194’s space frame was 20 kilograms lighter than the ladder type frame of the Silver Arrows and yet had the same tautness.

+To ensure maximum stability, the space frame reached high up at the sides which made the Gullwing doors a technical necessity which inadvertently contributed to the car’s cult status.
+When the road legal version, the 300SL, was introduced at the 1954 New York International Motor Sports Show it was already a legend thanks to the prowess of the racing car from which it had been derived.
 Finally, why drive the new SLS, developed in Germany, on the Pan-American Highway in Mexico?
 It was here in November 1952 that a pair of W 194 racing sports coupés, driven by Karl Kling and Hermann Lang, swept to a 1 – 2 victory, respectively, in the 3rd Carrera Panamerica – a 3100 km race across the length of Mexico.
 The winning car of Karl Kling and co-driver Hans Klenk had even hit a vulture causing the windscreen to shatter, knocking Klenk unconscious and causing him facial injuries, yet they pushed on to win.
 A third W 194 driven by John Fitch, a World War II ace, would have made it a full podium had he not been disqualified for permitting a mechanic to touch his car on the penultimate day.

 It’s a fitting tribute to drive the new SLS AMG ‘Gullwing’ here on this road where its grand-daddy achieved its greatest triumph and reached the pinnacle of its glory.